 With people identified as the largest attack surface within organisations, EDRs are impactful tools in enabling monitoring, enforcement of policies and quick response on the endpoints.
 XDRs collect and correlate data from several components, while NDRs provide extended capabilities around network visibility.
 Depending on the tool, these could include several other capabilities, such as Data Loss Prevention and File Integrity Monitoring.

-• Application Programming Interfaces (API) Security Tools: APIs play a crucial role in integrating off-cloud infrastructure with cloud services.
+- Application Programming Interfaces (API) Security Tools: APIs play a crucial role in integrating off-cloud infrastructure with cloud services.
 API security tools help protect the APIs used in the integration process.
-They can provide authentication and authorisation mechanisms, enforce API usage policies, detect and prevent API-based attacks.
+They can provide authentication and authorisation mechanisms, enforce API usage policies, and detect and prevent API-based attacks.

 Security Information and Event Management (SIEM) Tools: